vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

 `tanzu builder plugin build` can be used to build the plugins and create artifacts that can be used with tanzu cli.

-The artifacts output directory structure will be different compared to what we have with `tanzu builder cli compile` command in a way that the `tanzu builder plugin build` command will automatically group plugins based on the given os_arch and `target`.
+The artifacts output directory structure will be different compared to what we have with `tanzu builder cli compile` command in that the `tanzu builder plugin build` command will automatically group plugins based on the given os_arch and `target`.
 This command will also generate a plugin manifest file (`plugin_manifest.yaml`) that can be used in the publishing and installation of plugins from the local directory with `tanzu plugin install --local`.